-The Planning Team’s goal with the land use scenarios is to open the door to meaningful discussions with the community, and to make informed decisions.
-The development scenarios test various land use mixes, heights, and densities within the defined Core Study Area (commercial and multifamily properties) and abutting Residential Edges so that the Planning Team can understand the impacts of different types of development and ways to achieve additional community improvements, other than what would be provided through by-right development.
+The purpose of this phase of work is to develop preliminary ideas and scenarios to open the door to meaningful discussions with the community, and to make informed decisions on which ideas seem most promising and will help fulfill planning goals.
+The scenarios examine various land use mixes, heights, and densities within the Core Study Area (commercial and multifamily properties) and abutting Residential Edges.
+The scenarios help to understand the impacts of different types of development and ways to achieve additional community improvements, other than what would be provided through by-right development following existing zoning regulations.

-The scenarios also explore different ways that the County and the private sector can work together to help achieve the community’s aspirations and County goals (i.e. improvements to Lee Hwy., affordable housing, stormwater management, open space, street grid expansion, enhanced walkability and bicycle access, etc.).
+The scenarios explore different ways that the County and the private sector can work together to help achieve the community’s aspirations and County goals (i.e. improvements to Langston Blvd., affordable housing, stormwater management, open space, street grid expansion, enhanced walkability and bicycle access, etc.).

 The scenarios are not alternatives, and the County is not asking the community to choose one of the scenarios.
-The Planning Team wants to understand what the community likes and doesn’t like about the scenarios and to clarify what the priorities are because it is likely that there will be some compromise.
+The Planning Team wants to understand what the community likes and doesn’t like about the scenarios, and to clarify what the priorities are, because it is likely that some compromises may be needed.